Omega-3 & Omega-6: Why the Ratio Matters

 Omega-3 and omega-6 are both essential fatty acids.
 The body cannot produce them on its own and depends on dietary intake.
 Both serve important functions.
 However, the ratio between them is what truly matters.

 The traditional human diet had an omega-6 to omega-3 ratio of roughly 1:1 to 4:1.
 In the modern Western diet, this ratio sits at 15:1 to 20:1 according to Simopoulos (2002).
-This massive excess of omega-6 fatty acids has been linked to various health problems in the research literature.
+This notable excess of omega-6 is discussed in the nutrition research literature.

 Why the Ratio Matters